virendra1205/jenkins-lab/jenkins-ansible/README.md

-#Jenkins-Ansible
+# Jenkins-Ansible

-**In this folder we have Dockerfile which will build the jenkins container with Ansible in it.
+**In this folder we have Dockerfile, which will help in building jenkins container with Ansible.**